JoeCameron1/TheUltimateReview/README.md

 New repository was used for the 2nd version of The Ultimate Review.

 Now includes a customisable query-constructor, which can search for authors and books.
 Can also sort results by relevancy, date of publish and title.

+Population Script is called 'populate_theultimatereview.py'.
+It adds the users jill, jim, joe and bob.
+Their passwords are the same as their usernames.